13 Traits of an emotionally draining person

 Traits of an emotionally draining person

-However, the following traits apply to those emotionally draining people who drain almost everyone around them.
+However, the following traits apply to emotionally draining people who drain almost everyone around them.
 Being emotionally draining has become a part of their personality.
 Anyone who interacts with them complains they’re draining and exhausting.

 1. They’re high on Neuroticism